 The United Nations restructured the existing working parties and established the Working Party on Automated/Autonomous and Connected Vehicles ("GRVA") that is dedicated to the development of regulations on automated driving.
-The GRVA is developing regulations covering functional safety requirements, new evaluation test method requirements, cybersecurity, software updates, data recording for automated driving vehicles and data recording in case of an accident.
+The GRVA is developing regulations for automated driving systems for automated vehicles, covering functional safety requirements, new evaluation test method requirements, cybersecurity, software updates, data recording for automated driving vehicles and data recording in case of an accident.
 The new regulations on cyber security, software updates and automated lane keeping system came into effect in January 2021.
+In recent years, as can be seen from the fact that working parties are studying documentation on AI used in vehicles, they are considering various proposed regulations that contribute to road safety, taking new technologies into account, and new regulations have been established to improve driver visibility or require audible reverse warning or advanced driver assistance systems.
+New regulations for pedal misapplication acceleration control systems, driver distraction, and automatic driving systems are also being developed.